jakob-bagterp/browserist/docs/getting-started/recommended-drivers.md

 </table>

 ## Why Do I Need a Browser Driver?
-While the browser is needed for rendering the content of a web page and communicating with the website server, they need a driver to tell them what to do.
-The driver is responsible for controlling the browser's behavior and interacting with the web page.
+While a browser is needed to render the content and graphics of a web page, including communicating with the web page server, it needs a driver to tell it what to do.
+The driver is responsible for controlling the behaviour of the browser and interacting with the web page.

 In other words, the driver replaces your mouse and keyboard with a program that controls the browser.